 The EU’s priorities within education include early childhood and primary education with special attention given to the educational development of girls and women.
 Education is seen as a tool to promote youth employment, mitigate migration, and support post-conflict stabilization.
 In recent years, the EU has increased its focus on education in emergencies and fragile contexts.
 The share of humanitarian funding dedicated to education increased from less than 1% in 2015 to 10% in 2019, according to information from the European Commission.
 In November 2021, the Commission said the EU will continue to target 10% of its annual humanitarian budget to child protection and education in emergencies, in particular to access to education for girls in humanitarian contexts.

 DG INTPA’s Directorate G ‘Human Development, Migration, Governance and Peace’ leads on education ODA policy

-The European Commission’s Directorate-General for Development Cooperation – EuropeAid (DG DEVCO) is in charge of developing the EU’s policies and thematic programs around education.
-Within DG DEVCO, education is covered in the Directorate B ‘People and Peace’, and at the technical level in the Unit B4 ‘Culture, Education, Health’.
-The Directorate-General European Civil Protection and Humanitarian Aid Operations (DG ECHO) is in charge of the humanitarian budget directed to education.
-Specifically, the Directorate A ‘Emergency Management’ covers education in emergencies.
+The European Commission’s Directorate-General for International Partnerships (DG INTPA; formerly the Directorate-General for Development Cooperation, or DG DEVCO) leads on developing the EU’s policies and thematic programs around education.
+Within DG INTPA, education is covered in Directorate G, ‘Human Development, Migration, Governance and Peace’, and at the technical level in Unit G.3, ‘Youth, Education and Culture’.
+The Directorate-General European Civil Protection and Humanitarian Aid Operations (DG ECHO) oversees the humanitarian budget directed to education.
+Directorate A, ‘Emergency Management and rescEU’, covers education in emergencies.